haarsh85/homework-assignment-2/README.md

 Sorry, No cars found for model yaris and in use for more than 10 years.
 ```

-Option 3: Input Option: c, Input year of manufacture: 2000, Input minimum price = 10000 --> 01 car is matched with both conditions and result is saved to `FilteredCarsByYearAndPrice.txt` file.
+3) Input Option: c, Input year of manufacture: 2000, Input minimum price = 10000 --> Result: 01 car is matched with both conditions and result is saved to `FilteredCarsByYearAndPrice.txt` file.
 ```
 Select filtering criteria from below options (Select options a, b or c):
 a) Brand